qiskit-community/qiskit-experiments/docs/howtos/rerun_analysis.rst

 --------

 .. note::
-    This guide requires :mod:`qiskit-ibm-runtime`.
+    This guide requires :mod:`qiskit-ibm-runtime` version 0.15 and up, which can be installed with ``python -m pip install qiskit-ibm-runtime``.
     For how to migrate from the older :mod:`qiskit-ibm-provider` to :mod:`qiskit-ibm-runtime`, consult the `migration guide <https://docs.quantum.ibm.com/api/migration-guides/qiskit-runtime-from-provider>`_.\

 Once you recreate the exact experiment you ran and all of its parameters and options,